frank1738/Expenditures-app/README.md

 # Expenditure App

-- This is a mobile web application where you can manage your budget:you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+- This is a mobile web application where you can manage your budget, you have a list of transactions associated with a category, so that you can see how much money you spent and on what.

 ## Built With